Techievena/lexc2dix/README.md

 ACKNOWLEDGEMENTS
 ----------------
-I would thank mentors at [Apertium](https://github.com/Apertium) for helping me in development of this package.
+I would like to thank mentors at [Apertium](https://github.com/Apertium) for helping me in the development and maintenance of this package.